kastanis/bar-chart/README.md

 bar-chart
 =========
-This is a bar chart of the cost of cable TV subscriptions.
+This is a bar chart of the Bulls winning percentage over time.
 It is a d3 test.